lfoppiano/stackexchange-dataset/README.md

-# TODO:
+# Features / TODOs

 - [ ] read Post.xml directly in 7z files by streaming
+- [x] use backed-by-filesystem collection in case of files bigger than 1Gb
-- [ ] should we add metadata to the text (i.e name of stackexchange & tags)?
+- [ ] add metadata to the text (i.e name of stackexchange & tags)?
 - [x] add flags to change min_score / max_responses args.
 - [x] ~~add flags to turn off downloading / extraction~~ add flag to keep sources after download
 - [ ] add flags to select number of workers for multiprocessing